Looking For A Professional Correct Sentence Punctuation Checker?

 Using Colons and Semicolons Interchangeably

+Given the similarity between semicolons and colons, many people tend to confuse and use them sporadically.
+But despite their almost similar anatomy, these two punctuation marks have distinct differences both in terms of meaning and use.
 A colon, for instance, can be used to clarify composition titles, present dialogue, and outline a list of items.
 A semi-colon, on the other hand, can be used to separate two independent but related thoughts, as well as clarify blurry ideas.
 Alternatively, you can swap the semicolons for a period to break up a thought into two independent sentences.
+Among many other punctuation-related mistakes, our online sentence punctuation checker will come in handy in helping flag and fix all colon and semi-colon-related errors.

 Missing Question Marks or Full Stops